Creative headline writer

 1. Make The Reader Think

 A subheading should always compel a reader to think.
-Anyone can write a simple newspaper subheading but you need to spark the reader’s interest with yours.
-Think about people’s problems and offer solutions that are readily available.
+While anyone can write a simple newspaper subheading, you need to spark the reader’s interest with yours.
+Think about people’s problems and offer solutions that are readily applicable.

 2. Offer Solutions

-When a reader knows that they might get something useful from an article, they make sure they read the whole thing.
+When a reader knows that they might get something immediately valuable from an article, they make sure they read the whole thing.
 Talking about benefits or solutions gives your reader a reason to keep scrolling right to the end.

 Let’s say you are talking about a health crisis in the country.
-The article explaining a pandemic could use a subheadline that says, “Keep Yourself Safe By Following These Simple Solutions.”
+The article explaining a pandemic could use a subheadline that says:

 3. Use The Right Elements